natalieagus/50005/docs/OS/02-os-roles.md

 > 4. **Explain Process Management**
 >   - Explore how the kernel manages processes to support **multiprogramming** and **timesharing**.
 >   - Define the difference between a process and a program.
-> 5. **Comprehend Kernel Reentrancy and Preemptiveness**
+> 5. **Describe Kernel Reentrancy and Preemptiveness**
 >   - Compare reentrant and preemptive kernel operations and their implications for process management.
-> 6. **Study Memory and Process Management Techniques**
+> 6. **Evaluate Memory and Process Management Techniques**
 >   - Discuss the implementation of virtual memory and the configuration of memory management units (MMU).
 >   - Analyze cache performance and the role of the kernel in memory and process management.
 > 7. **Assess Security and Protection Mechanisms**
 >   - Explain the mechanisms operating systems use to provide security and protection, including user identification and access control.
 > 8. **Describe computer system organisation (basic architecture)**
->   - Recognise the differences between symmetric, asymmetric, and clustered system
+>   - Evaluate the differences between symmetric, asymmetric, and clustered system
 >
 > These objectives aim to guide your exploration of operating system concepts, focusing on the interactions between the OS kernel and system hardware, the management of processes and memory, and the crucial role of security within computer systems.